zoontek/react-native-localize/README.md

 ### usesMetricSystem()

-Returns `true` if the user prefers metric measure system, `false` if he prefers imperial.
+Returns `true` if the user prefers metric measure system, `false` if they prefer imperial.

 #### Method type